jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 This code is very similar to the process we used in Studio.
 We are filtering the data from our layer by the data range found in the 'Own' field.
 Each of the five steps is assigned a color and the fill-opacity is set to 0.7.

-Hit run to see your changes
+Preview your map in a browser to view your changes.

 <p align='center'>
   <img src="https://github.com/mjdanielson/University-of-Oregon/blob/master/Labs/Population-Tutorial/Images/owner_slide.png">